 (b) any other log timber the subject of the same log delivery note is processed at the same time.

-10. Procedure for marking and separation of load of log timber on intake deck
+10. Intake deck, requirements for log timber on

 All loads of log timber placed on the intake deck of a log scanner shall —